week17

 What to do:

 WEEK17 activates and forms partnerships among libraries, organizations, other institutions and civil society.
-WEEK17 takes place at the local libraries.
+WEEK17 takes place at the local libraries or the in local community..

 We believe in the slogan – Leave no one behind.
 So to join the campaign all the local library needs to do is an exhibition og organize an event on the SDG’s.
 However most of the libraries do a lot more.